emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 excerpt: These 15 tools help me stay organized to do my job well.
 What do you use?
 ---

-If left to my own devices, I’ll sit in bed laughing at videos of Pomeranians until I get bed sores.
+If left to my own devices, I’ll sit in bed laughing at videos of Pomeranians until I get bedsores.
 But software tools and productivity processes get me out of bed and into my office chair.
 Yea boi.

 I’ve compiled 15 tools I swear by as a freelance writing consultant.
-These tools are so helpful and awesome that Snoop Dogg is probably using them.
+These tools are so helpful and awesome that Snoop Dogg is probably using them to keep track of his weed supply.

 Hopefully, there’s a tool or two on this list you haven’t considered before.
 Maybe my processes can help YOUR processes.
 But maybe your shit is way better than mine already ;-)